 After his return to the US, Bobby relocated to Los Angeles.
 His EP, Wolaba Vibes: The Costa Rica Sessions, a collection of songs he recorded while in Costa Rica, came out in May 2019.
 He followed the EP with a host of riddim releases and singles.
 In December 2019, he renewed his passport and performed two shows in Israel, making his first trip abroad since his trial in Costa Rica.

-Now in 2020 he has several new projects in the works and his April 3rd release, “As Good As It Seems” was featured on Spotify’s editorial playlist “Sunshine Reggae” and Apple Music’s “WorldWide Riddim” and “Summer Waves” playlists.
-Despite the current climate of uncertainty, Bobby and Yungg Trip will release a 7-track project called “Stories” on August 7 and Bobby plans to continue his steady release music for the rest of the year so tap in and roll with the Hustle…
+In 2020 he dropped almost 20 songs and his April 3rd release, “As Good As It Seems” was featured on Spotify’s editorial playlist “Sunshine Reggae” and Apple Music’s “WorldWide Riddim” and “Summer Waves” playlists.